 - Explore the ruins of ancient Rome to understand what factors of that society led – directly and indirectly – to many aspects of the U.S. today, including science, mathematics, history, education, government, and the economy.

-- The second meeting will be a general orientation session on Rome.
-Topics covered will include an exploration of the map of Rome as well as the Italian culture, economy, and environment.
+- The second meeting will be a general orientation session on Rome and will include a session on Health & Safety facilitated by the Education Abroad Office.
+Topics covered will include an exploration of the map of Rome; Italian culture, economy, and environment; health insurance and how to stay safe abroad.
 Basic language instruction and supporting materials will be provided.

-After returning from Italy, participants will attend a re-entry session organized by the office of Education Abroad.
+POST-PROGRAM: After returning from Italy, participants must attend a re-entry session organized by the Education Abroad Office in early February 2017.

 Level: 3000-level course work

 2.5 GPA, 2 letters of recommendation, interview with faculty-leader